E-commerce

 Gallery, zoom, third-party reviews, recommendations

-Review or recommendation scripts that delay interaction; CLS if the price or buy button moves.
+Review or recommendation scripts that delay interaction; CLS if the price or buy button shifts.

 Cart / checkout

-Each module adds potential blocking time; prioritize simplicity in these steps.
+Each module adds potential blocking time; prioritize simplicity at these steps.

 Blog / guide

-Document for each row: tested URL, device, metrics before intervention, cause hypothesis, owner (dev, marketing, agency).
-This rigor avoids “optimizations” that are never validated in production.
+Document for each line: tested URL, device, metrics before intervention, cause hypothesis, owner (dev, marketing, agency).
+This rigor avoids the « optimizations » that are never validated in production.

 Common causes on Shopify and the storefront

-Shopify provides a global infrastructure and content delivery mechanisms; perceived performance still depends heavily on your theme, your apps, and the third-party code added manually (pixels, tag managers).
-Theme performance documentation emphasizes development best practices: limit browser work, load JavaScript reasonably, and optimize images.
-On the general SEO side, Shopify’s post on e-commerce SEO links speed, user experience, and catalog quality: useful for framing discussions with merchandising teams.
+Shopify provides a global infrastructure and content delivery mechanisms; perceived performance still depends heavily on your theme, your applications, and third-party code added manually (pixels, tag managers).
+The theme performance documentation emphasizes development best practices: limit browser work, load JavaScript reasonably, and optimize images.
+For general SEO, Shopify's post on e-commerce SEO connects speed, user experience, and catalog quality: useful for framing discussions with merchandising teams.

-• Apps: each installed app can add scripts, network requests, or render-blocking behavior.
-Take inventory of them and question their real usefulness.
+• Applications: each installed app can add scripts, network requests, or render-blocking.
+Inventory them and question their real usefulness.

-• Pixels and tracking: marketing needs data, but too many tags hurt INP.
-See how to structure tracking in our article on web pixels and insights.
+• Pixels and tracking: marketing needs data, but too many tags degrade INP.
+See how to structure tracking in our article on the web pixels and insights.

-• Product images: formats, displayed sizes, lazy loading: these are often the first gains for product-page LCP.
+• Product images: formats, displayed sizes, lazy loading: these are often the first gains on PDP LCP.

 • Fonts and icons: poorly configured web font loading can delay text rendering and cause shifts.